llvm/llvm-project/mlir/docs/PatternRewriter.md

 by the benefit specified on the pattern, and the relative order of the pattern within the pattern list (when two patterns have the same local benefit).

+The driver performs a post-order traversal.
+Note that it walks regions of the given op but does not visit the op.

 This driver does not (re)visit modified or newly replaced ops, and does not allow for progressive rewrites of the same op.
 Op erasure is only supported for the currently matched op.
-If your pattern-set requires these, consider using the Greedy Pattern Rewrite Driver instead, at the expense of extra overhead.
+If your pattern set requires these, consider using the Greedy Pattern Rewrite Driver instead, at the expense of extra overhead.

 This driver is exposed using the `walkAndApplyPatterns` function.